-Grieving persons may need a secure place to talk about their loss but are unable to find one.
-A grief counselor should urge the bereaved to discuss the deceased’s life, including what it was like, who they loved and who loved them, and their interests.
-What specific traits made them so unique (and even what made them challenging)?
+Grieving persons may need a secure place to discuss their loss but cannot find one.
+A grief counselor should urge the bereaved to examine the deceased’s life, including what it was like, who they loved, who loved them, and their interests.
+What specific traits made them so unique (and even more challenging)?

-Related Article: 71+ HARD TIME TROUBLED RELATIONSHIP QUOTES in 2022
+Related Article: 71+ HARD-TIME TROUBLED RELATIONSHIP QUOTES in 2023

 #2.
 Separating trauma from grief.